mehulagg/gitlab_test/doc/user/analytics/merge_request_analytics.md

 To access the chart, navigate to a projects's sidebar and select **Analytics > Merge Request**.

-The following visualizations and data are available - currently only covering **merged** merge requests for the past 12 months
+The following visualizations and data are available - currently only covering **merged** merge requests for the past 12 months.

 ### Throughput chart